 - Remove your contact lenses before showering to prevent entrapment of bacteria between the lens and the eye.

 - During infection, avoid wearing contact lenses without your doctor’s permission.
 If conjunctivitis results from the use of contacts, you may need to change your lenses or use a disinfecting solution.

 The optometrist may ask you to use lenses that need frequent replacement to prevent the recurrence of the disease.

 Allergic conjunctivitis is not infectious.
 However, conjunctivitis caused by bacterial or viral infections is highly contagious and can spread through:

-- Direct contact with an eye by hands
+- Direct contact with the eye by infected hands

 - Skin to skin contact (hugs and handshakes)

 - Touching objects contaminated with the causative microbes